 You probably saw this one coming.
 “Devil’s Due” starts with Data playing Scrooge on the holodeck in a re-creation of A Christmas Carol.
 As an allegory for the rest of the episode – overcoming superstition – it doesn’t really work, but it is a charming scene:

 If you want more of a Judeo-Christian devil, may I suggest this entry from The Animated Series.

 If that Data scene is the figgy pudding for fans of both Trek and Charles Dickens, the roast beast would be the USA version starring Patrick Stewart.
 Magnificently produced, this is definitely worth watching (and rewatching).

 Spoiler alert: Tiny Tim lives.

 Honorable Mention: Xmas Story (Futurama)

-There are enough Trek jokes in Futurama to make any fan happy, so one where the crew of Planet Express fight Robot Santa is definitely a “must see.”
+There are enough Trek jokes in Futurama to make any fan happy, so the episode Xmas Story, where the crew of Planet Express fight Robot Santa, is definitely a “must see.”